laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

 Finally, the `customizations` section defines the customizations that are applied to the container.
 In this case, we are installing the C# extension for Visual Studio Code, and the GitHub Copilot extensions.

 # Using the Dev Container in Rider or Gateway

+{% alert warning %}
+For this blog post, I used Rider 2025.1 EAP 7, which is the Early Access Program version.
+It seems to fix an issue I had with `onCreateCommand`.
+On previous versions, the .NET Aspire templates were not installed.
+{% endalert %}

 Start Rider or JetBrains Gateway, select Remote Development / Dev Containers, then click on **New Dev Container** and open your project.